Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 E. Ingredient Protein Characterization

 The submission should provide a chemical and biological characterization of the ingredient, including details of the methods used for analysis of the ingredient, particularly for the proteins or peptides in the ingredient.
+For ingredients that are or that contain peptide fragments, this should include information on the distribution of peptide fragment sizes and whether these peptide fragments are large enough to be immunologically-relevant.
 This should include-

 - The amount of total protein or peptide present, including information on the method(s) used to measure these proteins or peptides;